 - A blocked wastepipe isn't an emergency.
 You must try to clear it yourself before you call us.
 See Handy hints on page 43.
-We'll charge you for clearing blockages caused by things like toys or hair - The cost of repairs of damage caused by you, a member of your family, visitor or a pet will be met by you - If we need to put in new bathroom items which are part of a matching set, they'll always be in white, including any tiles.
+We'll charge you for clearing blockages caused by things like toys or hair - If you, a member of your family, a visitor or pet cause damage and we have to repair it,you'll have to pay for this - If we need to put new bathroom items which are part of matching set, they'll always be in white, including any tiles.